Torreya01/Data_Science-CW2-2024/README.md

 5. Edit the md files in text/ to update anything you want to mention for each tab.

 6. Run the app.R to obtain the dashboard.

+### Deploy application

+Create an account in [shinyapps.io](https://www.shinyapps.io/) and follow the instructions on the website.

 ## License